-- 22.4 The Organization shall select at least one outcome indicator (examples are provided in Column 2) to measure:
+- 18.4 The Organization shall select at least one outcome indicator (examples are provided in Column 2) to measure:

 - a) native forest cover and density; and/or

 - b) watershed condition; and

 - c) volume of water regulated.

 1. Type of outcome indicator required 2.
 Examples of outcome indicators (select at least one or select an alternative, see Clause 5.3b) 3.
 Measurement required 4.
 Baseline requirement(s) (compare column 3 to this) 5.
-Required result a) Native forest cover and density Natural forest cover for the management unit overlapping with the relevant watershed Native forest density Proportion of forest that is degraded over total forest area Present value of outcome indicator At least one previous value of outcome indicator Condition is stable AND/ OR b) Watershed condition Percentage of natural wetlands remaining Percentage of forest cover in the relevant watershed in undisturbed Present value of outcome indicator At least one previous value of outcome indicator Condition is stable condition AND Percentage of forest that is degraded over total forest area Percentage of waterbody shoreline with forest cover Percentage of undisturbed water sources A natural reference area OR based on best available information a description of a natural condition Present value on MU is similar to the natural reference area OR the description of a natural condiction AND c) Volume of water regulated Volume of infiltration and groundwater recharge Volume of runoff avoided or reduced Peak discharge reduction Water flow Level of flood protection Present value of outcome indicator At least one previous value of outcome indicator Condition is stable
+Required result a) Native forest cover and density Natural forest cover for the management unit overlapping with the relevant watershed Native forest density Proportion of forest that is degraded over total forest area Present value of outcome indicator At least one previous value of outcome indicator Condition is stable AND/ OR b) Watershed condition Percentage of natural wetlands remaining Percentage of forest cover in the relevant watershed in undisturbed Present value of outcome indicator At least one previous value of outcome indicator AND A natural reference area OR based on best available information a description of a natural condition Condition is stable condition AND Percentage of forest that is degraded over total forest area Percentage of waterbody shoreline with forest cover Percentage of undisturbed water sources based on best available information a description of Present value on MU is similar to the natural reference area OR the description of a natural condiction AND c) Volume of water regulated Volume of infiltration and groundwater recharge Volume of runoff avoided or reduced Peak discharge reduction Water flow Level of flood protection Present value of outcome indicator At least one previous value of outcome indicator Condition is stable